Guidonian Hand

 The Historical Trajectory: Decay or Evolution?

-A central point of contention is the historical trajectory of chant rhythm.
+Another central point of contention is the historical trajectory of chant rhythm.
 It is widely acknowledged that by the eleventh and twelfth centuries, the performance of chant had become "equalist" (or cantus planus), where all notes were of roughly equal value.
-Proportionalists view this as a corruption or "decay," citing Aribo (c.
+Proportionalists and Semiologists both view this as a corruption or "decay," citing Aribo (c.
 1070), who laments that "in olden times great care was observed... to compose and sing proportionally.
 But this idea has already been dead for a long time—even buried" (iam dudum obiit, immo sepulta est).

-But a plausible historical solution for this loss does exist, countering the "implausible amnesia" argument.
-The introduction and spread of organum (polyphony) provides a compelling explanation for the equalization of chant rhythm.
-In Hucbald's 9th century treatise De harmonica institutione, he explicitly states that organum (two part singing) requires a slow tempo (morositas), noting that in such performance "it is hardly possible to maintain proper rhythmic proportion" between long and short notes.
 As polyphony grew in complexity and importance during the 12th century onward, the cantus firmus (the chant melody) was necessarily slowed down to accommodate the upper voices, eventually fossilizing into the equal-note cantus planus.
 Furthermore, the shift from adiastematic neumes (more rhythmically precise and varied) to diastematic staff notation and square notes created a technological bottleneck; the new notation perfected pitch transmission at the expense of rhythmic precision.
 As proportional rhythm advocate Patrick Williams points out, we can see historical proof that rhythmic traditions can indeed decay and equalize as shown in the history of the Genevan Psalter: melodies like the "Old Hundredth" were originally composed with lively, syncopated long and short rhythms, but within a few centuries were universally sung in equal, heavy notes (isometric rhythm) in congregations across Europe.
 If this could happen to printed music in the modern era, it is certainly plausible for oral tradition in the Middle Ages.

 Beyond Pitch and Duration: The Manifestation of Sound

 While the fierce debates between proportionalists and semiologists regarding the durational values of the notes are essential, a too narrow focus on rhythm and melody risks reducing the chant to a mere abstraction of time and pitch.
-If we stop here, ignoring the other elements of vocal music—its timbre, dynamics, tempo, ornaments, and the soul (the Christian faith and prayer of the chant) —we risk reconstructing a skeleton without flesh.
+If we stop here, ignoring the other elements of vocal music— timbre, dynamics, tempo, ornaments, and the soul (the Christian faith and prayer of the chant) —we risk reconstructing a skeleton without flesh.
 The historical sources indicate that the aesthetic of the "Golden Age" was characterized not by the soft, ethereal smoothness often associated with the nineteenth-century revival, but by a vocal production that physically engaged the whole body, was timbrally rich, and ornamented.

 The Vox Virilis and the Aesthetic of Intensity

 The prevailing modern aesthetic of Gregorian chant, heavily influenced by the Romantic ideal of "sacred" sound as something set apart from the secular through softness and "angelic" purity, faces a stark challenge from medieval descriptions of the voice.
-The Cistercian reforms of the twelfth century explicitly demanded a vocal quality described as vox viriliter ("a manly voice")... for men, of course.
+The Cistercian reforms of the twelfth century explicitly demanded a vocal quality described as vox virilis ("a manly voice")... for men, of course.
 The Instituta generalis capituli admonishes singers not to imitate the "lasciviousness of minstrels" with "feminine" or shrill voices, but to preserve a "seriousness" (gravitatem) through a "manly" sound.
 St. Bernard of Clairvaux echoes this, calling for a voice that is "round, virile, lively and succinct" (rotunda, virili, viva et succincta voce).
-If they insist that men sing with a strong and manly voice (presumably what we refer to colloquially as “chest voice” and with some gusto) and to not sing with a “feminine” voice, specifically denouncing the “false voice” (most likely referring to “falsetto”), this would seem to suggest that women in nunneries did sing in their head voice as most women do with chant today.
+If they insist that men sing with a strong and manly voice (presumably what we refer to colloquially as “chest voice” and with some gusto) and to not sing with a “feminine” voice, specifically denouncing the “false voice” (most likely referring to “falsetto”), this would seem to suggest that women in nunneries did sing in their "falsetto" voice as most women do with chant today.
 Likewise, following quickly on the heels of the Cistercians, the Dominican order also advocated for a strong, virile voice.

+The two qualities - virilis and vinnola - are not necessarily at odds with each other.
+They can certainly be complimentary.
 Modern interpreters such as Marcel Pérès have argued that the loss of this "energy in the phonation" and the deliberate dismissal of ornamentation in the 20th century were based on a "sophism" that equated a regular beat and material vocal presence with a lack of spirituality.
 Pérès suggests that looking to surviving oral traditions (such as Corsican or Eastern rites) might bring us closer to the vox viriliter vocal aesthetic of the early medieval period as an alternative to the refined aesthetic of the 19th-century conservatory.

 The Tremula and the "Violent" Ornament